 0 1 2 3 4 5 6 7 8 9

 Each time this loop executes, the variable a is checked to see whether it has a value that is less than 10.
 If the value of a is less than 10, this test condition has an exit status of 0.
-In this case, the current value of a is displayed and then a is incremented by 1.
+In this case, the current value of a is displayed and later a is incremented by 1.